Note on the definitions of branching ratios of overlapping resonances: Conventional branching ratios

 \subsection{Overlapping resonances}

-In the case of overlapping amplitudes (with index $\alpha=1,2,\cdots$), the amplitudes ${\cal A}_{if}^\alpha$ cannot be added directly, the resulting amplitude would violate unitarity.
-Often, the $K$-matrix formalism is applied.
-Contributing resonances with index $R$ can be added in the $K$ matrix
+In the case of overlapping resonances (with index $\alpha=1,2,\cdots$), the amplitudes $t_{ab}^\alpha$ cannot be added directly, the resulting amplitude would violate unitarity.
+Often, the $K$-matrix formalism is applied, which in its classical form reads